-A multi-nozzle (3-nozzle) geometry was examined for use in an inertial filter unit of a previously developed cascade air sampler consisting of 4-impactor stages (PM10/2.5/1/0.5) followed by a single- nozzle inertial filter unit (PM0.1) imbedded in a circular nozzle.
-The improved design allowed multiple samples to be obtained, thus allowing the analysis of multi-chemical particle components in a size range of 0.1–0.5µm.
-Technical data were collected for this new filter unit, and the findings were compared to corresponding data for a single nozzle inertial filter unit.
-Particles were collected from both types of air samplers with 1- and 3-nozzle inertial filter units, providing a detailed comparison between the 2 units.
-Total carbon analysis was used to determine the uniformity of the PM0.1 collected on a filter downstream from the inertial filter unit to compare differences between the nozzles of the 3-nozzle unit as well as those between the 1- and 3-nozzle units based on the chemical components.
-By adjusting the amount and uniformity of fibers in each inertial filter of the 3-nozzle unit, the separation performance was very close between 1- and 3-nozzle geometries with about a 5% less pressure drop for the 3-nozzle unit.
-Differences in the collected particle mass and the total carbon between the 3-nozzles were confirmed to be less than 10%.
-Deviations in the collected particle mass and the total carbon between 1- and 3-nozzle geometries were found to be less than 10%.
-Non-uniformity was observed for a larger particle mass loading for the 1-nozzle unit, while particles were collected uniformly for the 3-nozzle unit regardless to the extent of particle loading.
-These data together with the achieved lower pressure drop show that the novel multi-nozzle design has practical applicability, thus opening further possibilities for the chemical analysis of PM0.1 particle fractions.
+We applied a 3-nozzle geometry to the inertial filter unit of a previously developed cascade air sampler, which originally consisted of a 4-stage (PM10/2.5/1/0.5) impactor, and an inertial filter unit embedded in a single circular nozzle (for PM0.1), and compared its performance against that of a single-nozzle inertial filter unit.
+The multi-nozzle design enabled the collection of multiple samples and the analysis of multi-chemical particle components in the size range of 0.1–0.5 µm.
+The total carbon was analyzed to determine the uniformity of the PM0.1 collected on a filter downstream from the inertial filter unit in both samplers, and the differences between the individual nozzles of the 3-nozzle unit as well as those between the 1- and 3-nozzle units were identified based on the chemical composition.
+After adjusting the quantity of the fibers in each inertial filter (one per nozzle) of the 3-nozzle sampler with care on the fiber packing uniformity , the 3-nozzle and 1-nozzle units exhibited similar separation performance, with approximately a 5% lower pressure drop for the former.
+The differences in the collected particle mass and the total carbon between the individual nozzles of the multi-nozzle unit and between the single- and multi-nozzle units were found to be less than 10%.
+However, the 3-nozzle unit uniformly collected particles regardless of the loaded particle mass, whereas its 1-nozzle counterpart exhibited non-uniform collection with higher loads.
+These data, together with the lower pressure drop, show that the multi-nozzle design has practical applicability, thus opening possibilities for chemically analyzing PM0.1.